Europe Road Trip: 25 Incredible Routes

 You’ll visit the many chateaux on the route, including the famous Chateau de Chambord and Chateau de Villandry, and explore the Loire’s historic towns, learning about French history, architecture, and culture and you go.

-Discover Joan of Arc’s legacy in Orleans and take a ride on a giant machine elephant in Nantes as you take in the beautiful Loire landscape.
+Discover Joan of Arc’s legacy in Orleans, get out on the river for a unique perspective and take a ride on a giant machine elephant in Nantes as you take in the beautiful Loire landscape.

 Highlights